fuhsjr00/bug.n/doc/Default_configuration.md

 status, i. a. a discharging battery with a battery level lower than 10%.

 `Config_foreColor_#1=<COLOR_INACTIVECAPTION>;<COLOR_ACTIVECAPTION>;<COLOR_MENU>;<COLOR_ACTIVECAPTION>;<COLOR_MENU>;<COLOR_ACTIVECAPTION>;<COLOR_INACTIVECAPTION>;<COLOR_ACTIVECAPTION>;<COLOR_GRADIENTINACTIVECAPTION>`
-> The default forground color of bar elements.
+> The default foreground color of bar elements.
 Every bar element consists of a progress bar with a background and a foreground; the visible part of the foreground depends on the value of the progress bar.